 I don’t want the doctor to try to talk me into breast feeding.
 I’ve done my research and I know what I want to do, I just don’t know how to relay that to my doctor.
 Do I even need to tell my OB?

-To be honest, I don’t think you need to tell your OB.
+Congratulations on your pregnancy!
+To be honest, I don’t think you need to tell your OB before your baby is born.
 If he or she asks you if you plan on breastfeeding, you can honestly say yes (because exclusively pumping is breastfeeding).
-There is no difference to your health or your baby’s health if you are exclusively pumping or nursing.
-Therefore, it’s not really something your doctor needs to know.

 As far as the birthing center goes, that is a little trickier.
-If you tell the nurses that you plan on breastfeeding, they will likely want you to try to nurse in the delivery room, if everything is fine with you and your baby.
+If you tell the nurses that you plan on breastfeeding, they will likely ask you to try to nurse in the delivery room, if everything is fine with you and your baby.
 Is this something that you would be up for doing?
-If so, you can try nursing that once and them just pump in your room once you get a room.
-If not, you could tell them you want to give the baby a bottle of formula to start with and then try breastfeeding once you’ve recovered a bit from the birth.
+If so, you can try nursing that once and them just pump in your room once you get a room (or once you get home).
+If that’s not something you’d be comfortable with, you could tell them you want to give the baby formula to start with and then try pumping once you’ve recovered a bit from the birth.

 I have a bunch of milk stored in the deep freezer.
 I know it stays good for 6-12 months.
-I am wondering if it’s okay to give an older baby milk that was pumped for a 1-3 month old.
-My baby is 3 mos. and I’m trying to see when I could stop pumping and just use freezer milk.
-But if I stopped pumping at 9 mos, can she do well for the next 3-6 months on older milk?
+I am wondering if it’s okay to give an older baby milk that was pumped for a newborn.
+My baby is three months old, and I’m trying to see when I could stop pumping and just use freezer milk.
+But if I stopped pumping at nine months, will she be okay for a few months on older milk?

 Yes, that is totally fine.
 Your baby can drink milk pumped for a 1-3 month old when she is older.
 While the constitution of milk does change a bit as the baby ages, there are no recommendations against feeding older babies milk that was pumped when they were younger.
 So as long as the milk is in the deep freezer, you’re all set for 12 months, just like you said.